Community Steps Up to Help Keep Burlingame Candy Shop in Business

 A 75-year-old candy and ice cream business, struggling to stay afloat is staying open in Burlingame after volunteers and the community stepped up.

-Preston's Candy and Ice Cream Shop in Burlingame, one of the few true chocolatiers left in the Bay Area.
+Preston's Candy and Ice Cream Shop in Burlingame is one of the few true chocolatiers left in the Bay Area.
 But over the past two years, it seems COVID-19 turned everything from sweet to bitter.

 Irene Preston has been the owner of the shop for more than 50 years and two weeks ago, she was getting ready to close.